seyramgabriel/CloudSec-Terraform-Project/README.md

 ## Security
 * RDS database is provisioned in a subnet group made up of private subnets.
 In addition, the publicly_accessible attribute is set to false to ensure that only resources within the VPC can access it.
 The rds endpoint has been defined in the output.tf for output after apply.

-* A random password is generated for the RDS database, which is stored in SSM parameter store instead of being hard coded in the configuration files.
+* A random password is generated for the RDS database, which is stored in AWS SSM parameter store instead of being hard coded in the configuration files.

 You can verify the public accessibility by running and entering the password stored in parameter store.

 ```
 mysql -h <rds_endpoint> -u <database_username> -p
 ```
-* The ECS service launches the ecs task definition in private subnets, hence the application is not accessible through a public ip, but only through the load balancer, since the ecs security group has ingress for the load balancer security group.
+* The ECS service launches the ecs task definition in public subnets, hence the web application tier is accessible through a public ip, and also through the load balancer, since the ecs security group has ingress for the load balancer security group.

 * The Load Balancer has listeners for both HTTP and HTTPS, this allows access to the application through the A record (alias) created with the registered dns that has ACMS certificate, due to SSL termination.